richard-gebbia/json-batch-pointer/doc/intro.md

   - JSON batch pointer: `["foo"]`
   - Should retrieve: `{ "foo": "bar" }`
 2.
-  - Target document: `["hello", "goodbye", -17]`
+  - Target document: `["hello", "goodbye", -17, false]`
-  - JSON batch pointer: `["0", "2", "length"]`
+  - JSON batch pointer: `["0", "2", "length", "-"]`
-  - Should retrieve: `{ "0":  "hello", "2": -17, "length": 3 }`
+  - Should retrieve: `{ "0":  "hello", "2": -17, "length": 4, "-": false }`

 ### Number selectors

-If the item is a number, it is only valid if the target document is an array.
+If the item is a number, it is only valid if it is an integer and the target document is an array.
 The number is an index into the array.
+The number can be negative, in which case it indexes into the end of the array.
+A value of -1 points to the last element in the target array, a value of -2 points to the second-to-last element in the target array, etc.

 #### Example
+1.
 - Target document: `["hello", "goodbye", -17]`
 - JSON batch pointer: `[0, 2]`
 - Should retrieve: `{ "0": "hello", "2": -17 }`
+2.
+- Target document: `["foo", true, 50, { "hi": "bye" }]`
+- JSON batch pointer: `[1, -1]`
+- Should retrieve: `{ "1": true, "-1": { "hi": "bye" }}`

 ### Object selectors